decki-id/myportfolio/README.md

 # Decki ID Portfolio

-A repository of personal portfolio website built with HTML, CSS, JavaScript.<br>
+A simple portfolio website built with HTML, CSS, and JavaScript.
-This project is built to be accessed by Nginx.